naviserver-project/nsdbpg/README.md

 make PGINCLUDE=/usr/include/postgresql
 ```

-To build/install on a non-standard path of PostgreSQL libraries, use e.g.:
+To build and install the module when PostgreSQL is located in a non-standard directory, use:

 ```bash
 export PG=/usr/local/pg17